 What is the Minimum Credit Score For Va Loan

-So What is the minimum credit score for VA loan?
-The VA itself does not establish a minimum credit score for veterans applying for a VA loan.
+So What is the minimum credit score for a VA loan?
+The VA itself does not establish a minimum credit score for veterans applying for a VA mortgage.
 It’s up to each lender to determine their own credit score standards.
 Although the minimum credit score will vary from lender to lender, generally most see it as too risky to approve credit scores below about 620 to 640.